kkipngenokoech/100_days_of_code/RUBYONRAILS/Databases/README.md

 to login to your postgres account you `sudo -u postgres psql` - this enables you to bypass the instruction authentication and authorizaation.

-to create our own database -  `CREATE DATABASE ArtistBase`
+to create our own database -  `CREATE DATABASE ArtistBase;`

 to list databases in our postgres we have to : `\l`